ibm-cloud-docs/satellite/locations.md

    {: note}

 8. **Google Cloud Platform only**: If you use GCP hosts for your {{site.data.keyword.satellitelong_notm}} location control plane, you must request modified maximum transmission unit (MTU) settings.
 [Open a support case](/docs/satellite?topic=satellite-get-help#help-support).
-9. To continue to use the location for production workloads, repeat these steps to add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
-For more information, see [Adding capacity to your location control plane](#control-plane-scale).
+9. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
+For more information, see [Attaching capacity to your location control plane](#control-plane-scale).

 ### Setting up the control plane from the CLI
 {: #control-plane-cli}